flutter/cocoon/CI_YAML.md

 #         If none are passed, will always run in presubmit.
 # enabled_branches: List of strings of branches this target can run on.
 #                   This overrides the global enabled_branches.
-# tags: List of key-value pairs to categorize this builder.
 #
 # Minimal example:
 # Linux analyze will run on all presubmit and in postsubmit based on the LUCI builder `Linux analyze`.